 I. Program Purpose

-To enhance the creative capacity of the Taitung Indigenous Cultural and Creative Industries Cluster (hereinafter referred to as “TTICC”), this program invites domestic and international Indigenous artists or art groups to participate in residency-based creation.
+To enhance the creative capacity of the Taitung Indigenous Cultural and Creative Industries Cluster (hereinafter referred to as “TTICC”), this program invites domestic and international Indigenous artists or arts collectives to participate in creative residencies.
 The scope includes cultural and creative design, related artistic fields, visual arts, film, music, dance, and performance.
-Through creators from diverse artistic and cultural backgrounds, the program aims not only to support individual creative practice and research during the residency period, but also to foster interdisciplinary creation by connecting with Taitung County’s rich Indigenous cultures.
+Through creators from diverse artistic and cultural backgrounds, the program aims not only to support individual creative practice and research during the residency period, but also to foster interdisciplinary collaboration by connecting with Taitung County’s rich Indigenous cultures.

 II.
 Organizing Authority